Catskills

 The pouches containing the stalks are handmade from material from thrift shops.

-The pouches are about 7″ long and 2″ wide.
+The yarrow stalks are about 5″ long.
+The pouches are 7″ long and 2″ wide.

 Instructions on how to count the yarrow stalks can be found here.